 WTO members can resort to the use of the MPIA under Article 25 of the WTO Dispute Settlement Understanding, as an alternative mechanism for dispute settlement.
 The MPIA embodies the WTO appellate review rules and in a dispute between members, it will supersede the previous appeal processes and also apply to future disputes between members.

 In October 2018, the United States blocked the appointment of new Appellate Body members, resulting in only 3 members remaining on the Body.
 At the end of their terms, the Appellate Body was rendered non-functional as it lacked a quorum under its rules.
 The United States blockade on appointments remains in place, and the Appellate Body continues to be non-functional to this date.
 The US claims that the Appellate Body is unfair and does not support US or other WTO members’ interests.
 The US’s main objections about the system relate to its view that the it has repeatedly overstepped its limits and created new rules never envisaged by the signatories; that it sets up persuasive precedents for future disputes, and that it has procedural problems such as the practice of taking on new cases before clearing the backlog of existing ones.
 In February 2019 David Walker, New Zealand’s Ambassador to WTO, was appointed to work with WTO members to resolve the issues preventing the functioning of the Appellate Body, including addressing US concerns.
 Though there have been constructive discussions on this issue in Geneva and in capitals, few expect a resolution in the immediate future.
-Videos and discussions:
+In June 2022 the 12th WTO Ministerial Conference outcome document included the following paragraph:

 “Today’s agreement delivers on the political commitment taken at ministerial level in Davos in January.
 This is a stop-gap measure to reflect the temporary paralysis of the WTO’s appeal function for trade disputes.
 This agreement bears testimony to the conviction held by the EU and many other countries that in times of crisis working together is the best option.
 We will continue our efforts to restore the appeal function of the WTO dispute settlement system as a matter of priority.
 In the meantime, I invite other WTO Members to join this open arrangement, crucial for the respect and enforcement of international trade rules.”